 The mum of two said: "'I've tried all sorts of treatments in the past from my GP, but the thing I've found which has made such a difference for me, is having Botox across the top of my forehead.
 Although most people think Botox is a cosmetic procedure, it has all sorts of other uses that can benefit your health."
 Emily goes to her brother's aesthetics clinic for her jabs.

 Emily is Peter Andre's not so mysterious girl.

 Botox for migraines?

-While Botox (or, rather, botulinum toxin) is often the go-to treatment for reducing forehead wrinkles, it is far from a one-trick pony, and for many years, it has been used to help with a wide range of issues, more recently including migraines and headaches.
+While wrinkle relaxing injections (or, rather, botulinum toxin) is often the go-to treatment for reducing forehead wrinkles, it is far from a one-trick pony, and for many years, it has been used to help with a wide range of issues, more recently including migraines and headaches.

 So, how did this discovery come about?
 Well, like many things, it was purely accidental.
-Certain people undergoing Botox for forehead lines, suddenly started to notice that their migraines were occurring less often and, after further research, it became apparent that this was down to the botulinum toxin.
+Certain people undergoing wrinkle relaxing injections for forehead lines, suddenly started to notice that their migraines were occurring less often and, after further research, it became apparent that this was down to the botulinum toxin.

 What is a migraine?